ThoughtWorksInc/DeepLearning.scala/README.md

       i
     }

-The `Future` function for stateless futures corresponds to `async` method in `Async`, and the `await` postfix to stateless futures corresponds to `await` method in `Async`.
+The `Future` function for Stateless Futures corresponds to `async` method in `Async`, and the `await` postfix to Stateless Futures corresponds to `await` method in `Async`.

 ## Design

-Regardless of the familiar veneers between stateless futures and `scala.concurrent.Future`, I have made some different designed choices on stateless futures.
+Regardless of the familiar veneers between Stateless Futures and `scala.concurrent.Future`, I have made some different designed choices on Stateless Futures.

 ### Statelessness

-The stateless futures are pure functional, they will never store result values or exceptions.
-Instead, stateless futures evaluate lazily, and they do the same job every time you invoke `foreach` or `onComplete`.
-The behavior of stateless futures is more like monads in Haskell than futures in Java.
+The Stateless Futures are pure functional, thus they will never store result values or exceptions.
+Instead, Stateless Futures evaluate lazily, and they do the same job every time you invoke `foreach` or `onComplete`.
+The behavior of Stateless Futures is more like monads in Haskell than futures in Java.

-Also, there is no `isComplete` method in stateless futures.
-As a result, the users of stateless futures are forced not to share futures between threads, not to check the states in futures.
-They have to care about control flows instead of threads, and build the control flows by defining stateless futures.
+Also, there is no `isComplete` method in Stateless Futures.
+As a result, the users of Stateless Futures are forced not to share futures between threads, not to check the states in futures.
+They have to care about control flows instead of threads, and build the control flows by defining Stateless Futures.

-By the way, stateless futures can be easy adapted to other stateful future implementation, and then the users can use the other future's stateful API on the adapted futures.
-For example, you can perform `scala.concurrent.Await.result` on a stateless future which is implicitly adapted to a `Future.ToConcurrentFuture`.
-By this approach, I have [ported](https://github.com/Atry/stateless-future-test) the most of `scala.async` test cases for stateless futures.
+By the way, Stateless Futures can be easy adapted to other stateful future implementation, and then the users can use the other future's stateful API on the adapted futures.
+For example, you can perform `scala.concurrent.Await.result` on a Stateless Future which is implicitly adapted to a `Future.ToConcurrentFuture`.
+By this approach, I have [ported](https://github.com/Atry/stateless-future-test) the most of `scala.async` test cases for Stateless Futures.

 ### Threading-free Model